TLara1/TLara1.github.io/_pages/research.md

 layout: page
 title: Research
 permalink: /research/
 description: A collection of research projects and topics I have studied in the past.
-These include both formal research work with a specific group, and less formal projects undertaken for classes.
+These include both formal research work with a specific group and less formal projects undertaken for classes.
 nav: true
 nav_order: 3
-display_categories: [2025,2024,2023]
+display_categories: [2026,2025,2024,2023]
 horizontal: false
 ---